plopezm/GowaWebTemplate/README.md

-#React bootstrap project
+#Gowa web template

-This project is a fast starter reactJS project.
-It uses gulp, webpack and sass.
+This is a web template for Gowa project

 #License